When you think of cancer treatments, chemotherapy and radiation probably come to mind. That may change soon.

 Multiparametric-magnetic resonance imaging (mp-MRI), for instance, can uncover the jumble of blood vessels in a new prostate tumor.
 That close-up view can help doctors decide the best treatment.

 Fluorescence lifetime imaging (FLI) is used to help women with breast cancer.
 A scan tells your doctor if you have proteins that are helping your cancer cells grow.
-If you do, he can prescribe treatment that blocks the growth.
+If you do, they can prescribe treatment that blocks the growth.

 Thanks to better imaging, other high-tech tools can kill tumors.
 For instance, doctors can use a technique called cryoablation (freezing) to treat them.
 This means they wouldn’t have to remove all or part of a lung.